-14.08 DEFAULT
+14.09 DEFAULT

-(a) Following the entry of default, appropriate written notice of intent to appear for proveup shall be sent to the respondent; and, proof of such service shall be filed at or prior to the prove-up.

-(b) Whenever it appears that there has been some communication and/or agreement between the parties concerning any material issue, the court may require both parties to appear in open court at the time of the prove-up to acknowledge their agreement.
+- (a) Following the entry of default, appropriate written notice of intent to appear for proveup shall be sent to the respondent; and, proof of such service shall be filed at or prior to the prove-up. - (b) Whenever it appears that there has been some communication and/or agreement between the parties concerning any material issue, the court may require both parties to appear in open court at the time of the prove-up to acknowledge their agreement.

-14.09 PROVE-UP HEARINGS
+14.10 PROVE-UP HEARINGS

-- (a) The Court may require a court reporter to take a verbatim record of the prove-up hearing, in which case the court reporter fees shall be paid in full at the time of hearing.
+- (a) Prove-ups of facts for entry of final Judgment of Dissolution may occur in person or by submission of documents electronically, as outlined below. - (b) Prove-up dates for in-person or Zoom prove-ups must be obtained from the court.
+Unless otherwise ordered by the court, prove-up hearings shall be scheduled before the judge assigned to the case. - (c) The court may require a court reporter to take a verbatim record of a prove-up hearing, in which case the court reporter fees shall be paid in full at the time of hearing.
 The payment of said fees is the responsibility of the party seeking dissolution.
-Failure to make prompt payment may delay the entry of judgment or result in sanctions against said party. - (b) Unless waived by the court, within thirty (30) days of the date of prove-up, a transcript of the proceeding shall be prepared and filed with the Circuit Court Clerk by the assigned court reporter. - (c) Prove-up dates must be obtained from the court.
-Unless otherwise ordered by the Court, prove-up hearings shall be scheduled before the trial Judge assigned to the case.
+Failure to make prompt payment may delay the entry of judgment or result in sanctions against said party. - (d) Unless waived by the court, within thirty (30) days of the date of prove-up, a transcript of the proceeding shall be prepared and filed with the circuit clerk by the assigned court reporter. - (e) Parties may e-file fully executed proposed settlement documents with the Kane County Circuit Clerk for the assigned judge's review and discretionary entry without a court appearance.
+(The Allocation Judgment/Parenting Plan may be filed at any time if signed by both parties).